 • have shallow walks with the Lord

-• are easy prey for the cults, false teachers, and every other unbiblical teaching that blows through the church
+• are easily deceived by the cults, false teachers, and other unbiblical teachings that blow through the church

 What a tragedy this is in our generation!
 I lay some of the blame for the success of the “emerging church movement” at the feet of the seeker sensitive churches.
 For the past thirty years they have neglected to teach God’s Word in any kind of in-depth expositional manner and as a result, they have raised up a generation of young people in the church who don’t know the Word of God.
 And so when someone hands these church goers books like…